synw/microb/README.md

 Microb
 ======

-Single page app engine using Go stdlib and Rethinkdb
+Single page app engine using Go stdlib and Rethinkdb.
+This package provides:

+- An http server serves pages and API requests
+- A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update

 Configuration
 -------------